Heavy Duty Off-road Vehicles

 Experienced off-road vehicle builder gets to work on the Daily 4x4 platform.

-TravelTrucks is operated by Kym Bolton, one of Australia's most successful off-road competition vehicle builders and one-time founder of the Earthcruiser business.
+TravelTrucks was started by Kym Bolton, one of Australia's most successful off-road competition vehicle builders and one-time founder of the Earthcruiser business.
 His ScrubMaster range benefits from many years' experience working and competing in demanding conditions.

 WORKING SINGLE-CAB UTE SURVEY